SAP/open-ux-odata/docs/EntityContainerAPI.md

 # EntityContainer contributor API

-When defining your own unbound actions, you can provide a javascript (or Typescript) file with the name `EntityContainer` that will implement various actions.
+When defining your own unbound actions, you can provide a javascript (or Typescript) file with the name `EntityContainer.js` that will implement various actions.

 The available function are more limited but cover the most common use cases.